PEDSnet/Data_Models_Public/PEDSnet/docs/PEDSnet_CDM_V1_ETL_Conventions_2014-10-29.md

 5. The data elements classified as PDEs and those included in the PCDM will be approved by the PEDSnet Executive Committee (comprised of each PEDSnet institutionbs site principal investigator).

-6. Concept IDs are taken from OMOP v4.5 vocabularies for PEDSnet CDM v1, using the complete (brestrictedb) version that includes licensed terminologies such as CPT and others.
+6. Concept IDs are taken from OMOP v4.5 vocabularies for PEDSnet CDM v1, using the complete (restricted) version that includes licensed terminologies such as CPT and others.

 7. PCORnet CDM V1.0 requires data elements that are not currently considered "standard concepts".
 Vocabulary version 4.5 has a new vocabulary (vocabulary\_id = 60) that was added by OMOP to capture all of the PCORnet concepts that are not in the standard terminologies.
 We use concept\_ids from vocabulary\_id 60 where there are no existing standard concepts.
 We highlight where we are pulling concept\_ids from vocabulary\_id 60 in the tables.
 While terms from vocabulary\_id = 60 violates the OMOP rule to use only concept_ids from standard vocabularies (vocabulary 60 is a non-standard vocabulary), this convention enables a clean extraction from PEDSnet CDM to PCORnet CDM.